NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 #  Known issues and workarounds

-PyVO is an open development, Astropy-affiliated package that is still being whipped into shape for end users.
+PyVO is an open development, Astropy-affiliated package that is still under development.
 The VO services themselves are each dependent on their own institutional implementations, which can and do vary.
 There are therefore sometimes minor incompatibilities, and occasionally major ones.
 Those we have run into, we document here along with any workarounds we find.
 But one benefit of the VO is that there may be other services offering the same data with